MACN1981/SimpleBlue_WyamBlogTheme/README.md

 ## Why it is not available as a nuget package, like other themes?

 Because, as noted before, this theme was done according to my preferences, which may not be the same as the rest of the people, and is not specially customizable.
-Also, the **Tag descriptions:** feature relies in a custom config.wyam file, which cannot be included in the nuget package.
+Also, the **Tag descriptions** feature relies in a custom config.wyam file, which cannot be included in the nuget package.
 In my opinion, it is not a good candidate to Nuget package in its current form.

 That said, if you think you can manage to get a usable Wyam theme out of this mess, by all means, fork the project and do it.